grrrwaaa/courses/film6246/index.md

 **Tasks**

 Continue working with the worlds.
-Begin sketching out ideas for a final project.
+Begin sketching out ideas for a project proposal.
+Collect questions -- what would you like to try?

 ### 5. Feb 2